sandravizmad/D3-LX-community-/README.md

 # D3 LX community

-Hello and welcome to the D3.lisbon community sessions
+Hello and welcome to the D3.lisbon community sessions :two_hearts:

 The long term objective of these sessions is to create a d3 co-learning community in Lisbon and establish weekly sessions, similar to this example from [a front-end co-learning meet-up in Berlin](https://www.meetup.com/de-DE/opentechschool-berlin/events/259259284/).